Life and Spirituality

 New Emotion and New Wisdom

 My spiritual journey teaches me that it’s not something for Sunday afternoons or silent retreats only.
 Spirituality is part of my birthright and my daily life.
-It’s part of my business and it’s part of how I’m supposed to be on a daily basis.
+It’s part of my business and it’s part of how I’m supposed to be daily.
 I’ve learned that a spiritual practice can be raucous and loud and quiet and awe-inspired.
-I’ve learned that my tears and my fear and my laughter and my connection with animals are part of the practice.
+I’ve learned that my tears and my fear my laughter and my connection with animals are part of the practice.

 The Spiritual Journey